 - 100GB Google One storage with unlimited plans

 What phones can you use?

 Although it’s pretty easy to bring your own device to most MVNOs, US Mobile is a bit lacking in terms of the phones it will sell you.
 Die-hard iOS users will be happy to know that you can get the iPhone 12 or the iPhone SE.
-You can step back a generation as well and go with the iPhone XR or iPhone 11 if you want.
+You can step back a generation and go with the iPhone XR or iPhone 11 if you want.